List of The Fairly OddParents characters: Poof / Peri

-Poof "Peri" (vocalizations are done by Tara Strong in the main television series and related media and speaking voice is done by Randy Jackson in A Fairly Odd Movie: Grow Up, Timmy Turner and Eric Bauza in The Fairly OddParents: A New Wish) is Cosmo and Wanda's son, introduced into the series in the 2008 special Fairly OddBaby.
+Poof (vocalizations are done by Tara Strong in the main television series and related media and speaking voice is done by Randy Jackson in A Fairly Odd Movie: Grow Up, Timmy Turner and Eric Bauza in The Fairly OddParents: A New Wish) is Cosmo and Wanda's son, introduced into the series in the 2008 special Fairly OddBaby.
 He was the first fairy baby born in over ten thousand years, with his own father being the second to last.
 His magical abilities are controlled by his emotions and channeled through his magic rattle.